apache/druid/docs/content/development/extensions-contrib/materialized-view.md

 # Materialized View

 To use this feature, make sure to only load materialized-view-selection on broker and load materialized-view-maintenance on overlord.
+In addtion, this feature currently requires a hadoop cluster.

 This feature enables Druid to greatly improve the query performance, especially when the query dataSource has a very large number of dimensions but the query only required several dimensions.
 This feature includes two parts.
 One is `materialized-view-maintenance`, and the other is `materialized-view-selection`.